Difegue/LANraragi/tools/Install.md

 #LANraragi Installation Guide
 This guide is based on a bare-bones **Debian Jessie** installation.
 If you use another Linux flavor, you probably know which package manager to use.
-For Windows users, see below.
+For Windows users, use the Vagrant or Docker solutions outlined in the Readme.

 ##Install required software:

 * A **web server**.
-I'll be using apache for this, but there's no reason you shouldn't be able to run it with nginx.
+I'll be using apache for this, but there's no reason you shouldn't be able to run it with nginx if you can wrestle through CGI.
 ```
 apt-get install apache2
 ```